MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-dr.md

 ## Environment Configuration

 Within LCS the production environment will be deployed as usual, using the environment slot named **PRODUCTION**.
-Your DR environment will **not** be assigned an environment slot.
-It will **reuse** the slot for your production environment.
+Your DR environment will **not** use an additional environment slot in LCS.
+It will instead **reuse** the slot for your production environment.

 Note that Dynamics 365 for Finance and Operations [AOS and SQL Server must be co-located](../../fin-ops/get-started/system-requirements-on-prem.md#network-requirements) within the same datacenter.